So, how do you feel about China, specifically Beijing?

 Location: Tiantan Road, Dongcheng District

-Price: Around $8 (you can get there by the same ticket as Forbidden City)
+Price: Around $8 (you can get there on the same ticket as Forbidden City)

-Being in Forbidden City means you don’t want to miss a heap of the best things to do in Beijing, the Temple of Heaven.
+Being in Forbidden City means you don’t want to miss many of the best things to do in Beijing, the Temple of Heaven.
 After a long walk around Tiananmen Square, you need some spiritual guidance, and you will find it in the stunning temple.

 Why should you visit the Temple of Heaven?